 KASHRUT & DIETARY NEEDS

 Meals will be kosher style or vegetarian.
 Some meals will be provided according to the “pizur” system – an allowance for purchasing your own meal at a local eatery.
 Participants can buy whatever food they wish with pizur funds.
 Participants with special dietary situations (i.e. lactose intolerance, vegetarian, etc.) should complete the medical forms accordingly in advance to make proper arrangements for the program.
-Teens are encouraged throughout the programs to purchase snacks along the way at markets or convenient stores if they are generally sensitive to food options.
+Throughout the program, teens are encouraged to purchase snacks along the way at markets or convenience stores if they are generally sensitive to food options.
 Lunch is often picnic style, and breakfast is often made by the group at the sleeping accommodation.
 When we are in public places such as a hotel, there is often meat and cheese that is not kosher, though we do not restrict what the teens choose to eat in those circumstances.
 We do not encourage participants to carry snacks in their luggage.
 Bear safety dictates all food often be kept in a group cache.
 While participants are certainly allowed to bring or purchase snacks, they may be asked to keep their individual snacks in the group cache in a bag that is marked with their name.
 There will also be many snacks on hand for participants.

 SHABBAT PROGRAMMING